WilliamCRobinson/OrcaInputGenerator/readme.txt

         ie "mv finishedjobs/*/*/*.xyz directory_of_xyzfiles"
         though if you do this be sure to remove .trj and gori files
 2. put all them in the data directory in this python package.
+3. Adjust the template.orca to your project needs and let it go.
-3. set up config.ini with what type of calculation you would like to run on these geometries. planned script: generate an easily edited config.ini from a directory of xyz files.
+4. set up config.ini with what type of calculation you would like to run on these geometries.
-4. Adjust the template.orca to your project needs and let it go.
+4a. wait for the program to ask you for a custom script and go along with prompts to specify
-4. run the python program.
+5. run the python program.
-5. Check the output directory for your new orca inputs, add in extra blocks as needed.
+6. Check the output directory for your new orca inputs, add in extra blocks as needed.
+Always double check thoroughly before submitting.

 Project File structure